 Visiting shrines & temples in Japan often feels more like visiting sightseeing attractions than religious sites.
 Not so at Yasukuni, where you’re on absolutely sacred and oh-so-controversial ground.

 Founded by Emperor Meiji in 1869, Yasukuni is where the souls are enshrined of all Japanese who died in service of the emperor from Meiji onwards.
 This mostly constitutes millions of young men sent off to fight in WWII, who did so out of a sense of duty & honour – but it also includes the souls of that era’s leadership, many convicted war criminals, hence the controversy.
 The attached war museum (the Yushukan) also presents a particularly whitewashed view of the war e.g. a locomotive from the Thai-Burma Death Railway is displayed for posterity without any mention of the 100,000+ Asian labourers and Western POWs who were starved, beaten, and worked to death in its construction.

 To this day, Yasukuni is a magnet for extreme right wing black van groups who parade around the grounds in WWII-era military uniforms, waving the flags of Japanese colonies which haven’t existed for 70 years and counting & staring out foreigners.

-It’s beyond the scope of this post to go into greater detail here – see this page for more on the controversies – but suffice to say that if you’re looking for something a little more edgy or controversial than the usual, a visit to Yasukuni and the Yushukan might fit the bill.
+It’s beyond the scope of this post to go into greater detail here – see my post here, or this page for more on the controversies – but suffice to say that if you’re looking for something a little more edgy or controversial than the usual, a visit to Yasukuni and the Yushukan might fit the bill.